RolfKoenders/gitpoint-api-docs/README.md

-# GitPoint API
+# GitPoint API Documentation

 ## Introduction
 **Note: ** These are the first thoughts, a more indpeth explanation per component / working will be added asap.

 This document describes a proposal for a GitPoint API.
 This API will be used by the [GitPoint app](https://github.com/gitpoint/git-point).
 The first feature of this API will be a way to retrieve a list of the currently [trending repositories on github](https://github.com/trending) since the Github API does not provide a api this.

 ## Overview
 The following diagram shows a overview of the several components it will include.